Anxious woman lying in bed awake in the night with clocks, a baclofen pump, and clasped hands floating around her head

 Deciding to place a baclofen pump in my body wasn’t an easy decision, but it was a necessary one.
 Due to the severe spasms I was experiencing, I had run out of options and had to move forward with this procedure.
 At this point, I was and still am looking for quality of life.
 The baclofen pump seemed like a dangerous but sure way to achieve this.

 It was the night of November 1, 2020, and I couldn't sleep.
 I was so nervous because I had never had major surgery before.
 I had so many thoughts about what could go wrong.
 I was also thinking about how I didn't officially have a health proxy assigned.
-My nerves were taking over and mentally I wasn't ready for what was to come.
+My nerves were taking over, and mentally I wasn't ready for what was to come.

 It was time to implant the baclofen pump

-By providing your email address, you are agreeing to our Privacy Policy and Terms of Use.
+By providing your email address, you are agreeing to our Privacy Notice and Terms of Use.

 I have the scars to prove it